 My handling technique allows me to work with your horse safely and efficiently without assistance.
 It is safest for you to be out of immediate range in case your horse swings his head or stumbles.
 This way you can watch my work as it progresses!
 I use a combination of motorized and hand tools to best address your horse's needs.
 My motorized equipment includes both rotary and reciprocating instrumentation.
 My broad selection of instruments allows me pin point accuracy.
 I can address each portion of each tooth individually as I work to make the whole mouth a smoothly functioning unit.

 When my work is complete, most patients are beginning to emerge from the sedation.
 If a horse has a particular sensitivity to the sedative drug I choose, and seems groggy for a bit too long, I can use another medication to reverse the sedative effects for faster recovery.
 Most of my patients are ready to move as soon as I am finished with the work and most can be loaded into a trailer within 20 - 30 minutes.
 Many owners are concerned about hauling a horse that has been recently sedated.
 There is no danger in hauling a horse short distances with a little residual sedation.
 Please make sure there is no hay in the trailer or they may choke.

 You will receive a detailed chart outlining your horse's mouth before and after the corrections, a discussion of the procedures, a list of recommendations, and a summary of charges.

 Patients may not eat hay or grain for 1-2 hours after sedation and dental treatments.

 Return to the top

 The cost varies significantly from horse to horse based on the necessary treatments for each individual.
-The following information will apply for 2016:
+The following information will apply for the fall of 2018: